fractures a year. That translates to roughly one osteoporotic fracture every three seconds.

-Top foods to stay away from (or at the very least, start limiting yourself with) are your processed foods, cured meats, sauces, salad dressings, cheese, instant soups, bagels and frozen dinners.
-Good replacements for these salty foods are dark leafy greens, plain yogurt, unsalted rice and pasta, dried fruits, mozzarella, eggs, couscous and fresh fish.
+Top foods to limit and avoid are processed foods, cured meats, sauces, salad dressings, cheese, instant soups, bagels, and frozen dinners.
+Good replacements for these salty foods are dark leafy greens, plain yogurt, unsalted rice and pasta, dried fruits, mozzarella, eggs, couscous, and fresh fish.

 Did you know that over 70% of your immune system is found in your digestive tract?

-If you struggle from bloating, indigestion, gas, reflux or other bowel issues, this may be a sign that you are suffering from a food sensitivity.
+If you struggle from bloating, indigestion, gas, reflux, or other bowel issues, this may be a sign that you are suffering from a food sensitivity.

 If you experience any of these symptoms, try an elimination diet to discover the cause.
 Do this by taking out the food you believe may be causing your sensitivity for 3 weeks, then reintroduce it.
 You can also ask your doctor for a sensitivity test.

-Chronic and heavy alcohol consumption is not only bad for your bones, but overall health.
-However, alcohol, especially red wine in moderation is actually good for you.
+Chronic and heavy alcohol consumption is not only bad for your bones, but your overall health.
+However, some alcohol, especially red wine in moderation, can actually be good for you.